Robdel12/ember-dropkick/README.md

 # TODOs:
 - [ ] TODO: Update package.json with correct info after plugin is built (version number mainly)
+- [ ] TODO: Write tests
+- [ ] TODO: Change what becomes the value and what becomes the option text
+- [ ] TODO: Make it into a helper rather than a component

 # Ember-dropkick